This post may contain affiliate links. Please read my disclosure.

 So why am I talking about this side salad I had for lunch in my recipe post about almond hummus?
 The inside of the salad bowl was coated with said almond hummus, which was one of the reasons it was so damn tasty!

 This recipe is inspired by my tiny, baby side salad.
-I had to try to recreate it, and I think I got pretty close.
+I had to try to recreate it with this hummus recipe, and I think I got pretty close.
 I also will post my creation of the salad dressing, and then finally the total salad.

-It really is worth making everything homemade.
+It really is worth making hummus from scratch.
 I promise!

 Making homemade hummus is quite easy and simple.
-All you need is:
+What is hummus made of?

 - chickpeas (or garbanzo beans)